Trams in Ulm: Rolling stock

-Currently, SWU has ten Combino NGT 6 UL trams and twelve Avenio M NGT 6 UL trams, both types manufactured by Siemens Mobility.
-All trams use a 1000 mm gauge.
+As of 2024, SWU has ten Combino trams and eighteen Avenio M trams, both types designated NGT 6 UL and manufactured by Siemens Mobility.
+Each tram is named after a well-known person with a connection to Ulm.

 Combino trams

-In 2003, the previous fleet of GT4 trams was replaced with eight Combino NGT 6 UL vehicles.
-Two more trams were delivered in 2008 to service the extended Line 1.
+In 2003, the entire previous fleet of GT4 trams was replaced with eight Combino NGT 6 UL vehicles.
+Two more trams were delivered in 2008 to serve the extended Line 1.
+The Combino trams are five-section unidirectional vehicles, 31 m long and 2.4 m wide with 72 seats.